h0bbel/pi-hole6-unbound/README.md

 ## Configuration

 1. Edit the timezone
-2. Edit the volumes section to fit your paths
+2. Edit the volumes section to fit your paths (for both Pi-hole and Unbound)
 3. Set environment variables
 4. Deploy